-Now a healthy eater and avid exerciser, Miller recalls how unhealthy his lifestyle was before he received surgery and guidance.
+Now a healthy eater and avid exerciser, Miller recalls his lifestyle before he received surgery and guidance.

 “I ate so terribly before surgery.
 I was a fast food junkie and ate fast food every day,” he said.
 “Now, I eat probably at least eight times a day, but it’s 200 to 300 calories a time.”

-Knowing that a healthy lifestyle would require more than weight loss surgery, Miller committed to a healthy diet and exercising regularly after his operation at age 50.
-He participated in the 12-week weight loss coaching program at Sanford Health.
+Knowing that a healthy lifestyle would require more than weight loss surgery, Miller committed to a healthy diet and regular exercise after his operation at age 50.
+He participated in a 12-week weight loss coaching program at Sanford Health.
 He and his coach, Sara Johnson, met once a week to set goals and evaluate Miller’s progress.

 “I really think, as far as the exercise part goes, that really put me on the path to success,” he said.
 “I wanted to have goals, because I figured I had to have goals to make it work.”